 reader to move on the web page content: https://webaim.org/resources/shortcuts/nvda

-JAWS is a paid screen reader, which you can use 40 minutes for free.
-When the 40-minute session expires, you need tor restart your computer in order to start a new free session.
+JAWS is a paid screen reader, which you can use for 40 minutes for free.
+When the 40-minute session expires, you need to restart your computer to start a new free session.
 Here is how you install and configure JAWS on your Windows machine:

-We recommend you checking out the Navigation Quick Keys for JAWS to get familiar with the software.
+We recommend you check out the JAWS Hotkeys to get familiar with the software.

 Apple computers

-Apple computers with macOS operation system have their own built-in screen reader called VoiceOver.
+Apple computers with the macOS operating system have a built-in screen reader called VoiceOver.

-1. To activate the screen reader functionality on your Mac, go to System Preferences.
+To activate the screen reader functionality on your Mac, go to System Settings.

-Via the Open Voice Over training... button at the bottom, you can launch a training that will teach you how to use VoiceOver on your Mac computer.
+Via the Open Voice Over Tutorial... button at the bottom, you can launch a training that will teach you how to use VoiceOver on your Mac computer.

-Visit Apple's official VoiceOver User Guide for more information on how to use VoiceOver on macOS Catalina.
+Visit Apple's official VoiceOver User Guide for more information on how to use VoiceOver on macOS.

 Apple iOS devices (iPhones and iPads)

-Devices with the iOS operation system have their own built-in screen reader called
+Devices with the iOS operating system have a built-in screen reader called

 VoiceOver.

-3. Click on VoiceOver Practice below to test every available gesture and what actions they trigger.
+Click on the VoiceOver Tutorial below to test every available gesture and what actions they trigger.

 More useful articles about VoiceOver can be found in the table of contents on that very page, by visiting Table of Contents > Accessibility > Vision > VoiceOver.